PCBToxin/PCBToxin/README.md

 ## HI, I'm Paul Boyle
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on implementing 2 new ERPs (Workday, UKG)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python & Go

 <!--
 **PCBToxin/PCBToxin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.